 A learning content management system is a web-based application for managing course communication, collaboration, administration, tracking, and reporting.

-Blackboard was selected as the centrally supported Learning Management System of the University of Toronto January 1, 2006 after extensive consultation and it went into production in the Fall of 2006 (eleven years ago).
+Blackboard was previously selected as the centrally supported Learning Management System of the University of Toronto January 1, 2006 after extensive consultation and it went into production in the Fall of 2006 (eleven years ago).

-These features include, for example:
+Blackboard's features include, for example: